Morecambe Euston Road railway station: Post-war

-The 1962 summer season would however be its final one, with the 4.25pm service to Lancaster on 8 September that year proving to be the last timetabled departure.
+The 1962 summer season would be its final one, with the 4.25pm service to Lancaster on 8 September proving to be the last timetabled departure.
 The following March would see it listed for closure in the Beeching Report and although it appeared in that summer's BR passenger timetable, the handful of scheduled excursions were in practice diverted to use Promenade instead.
 It was then omitted from subsequent timetables altogether, which resulted in some publications giving its official closure date as 7 September 1963.

 The station tracks continued to be used for stabling empty coaching stock until the summer of 1965 and then later that year the track was lifted.
 The goods yard continued in operation until 9 October 1972.

+The site today

-The disused station buildings & platform were eventually demolished in the mid-1970s and the site redeveloped, but its goods shed survives in a builders' merchant's yard.
+The disused station buildings and platform were eventually demolished in the mid-1970s and the site redeveloped, but its goods shed survives in a builders' merchant's yard.